-The reason for that we contact you is to make schools aware of our services.
+The reason for our contact is to make you (schools) aware of our services.
 We are an educational training provider who have delivered in the marketplace for the past 18 years, we provide accelerated learning and personal development workshops for students, teachers and parents.
 Our workshops provide benefit to many schools across the country (we have testimonials, case studies and quantitative data to support this) therefore it is in the best interest of the schools that we inform them of what we can offer their students and staff.

 There are 3 steps we take in order to fulfil our ethos: